-Students pursuing Demography as a Minor must complete the Level I pre-requisites for the five (5) courses selected at Levels II/III.
+Students pursuing a Demography (Minor) must complete the Level I pre-requisites for the five (5) courses selected at Levels II/III.

-- 1. SOCI2004: Introduction to Population - 2.
-SOCI2008: Statistics for the Behavioural Sciences - 3.
-SOCI2009: Statistical Computing for Social Research - 4.
-SOCI3018: Demography I: Population, Trends and Policies - 5.
-SOCI3021: Demography II: Demographic Techniques
+- 1. SOCI2004: Introduction to Population

-NOTE: Demography (Minor): Students who have taken any of the above courses as a requirement for completing a Major in another discipline should substitute that course with one of the following:
+- 2. SOCI2008: Statistics for the Behavioural Sciences

-- SOCI3041
+- 3. SOCI2009: Statistical Computing for Social Research

-- SOCI2005
+- 4. SOCI3018: Demography I

-- SOCI3022
+- 5. SOCI3021: Demography II

+NOTE: Demography (Minor): Students who have taken any of the above courses as a requirement for completing a Major in another discipline should substitute that course with one of the following: SOCI3041, SOCI2005, and SOCI3022.
 Students intending to pursue the MSc.
 Demography degree are strongly urged to register for SOCI2000 and SOCI2006.